phurytw/universal-react-redux-typescript-starter-kit/README.md

 npm start
 ```

 This will start the demo application.
-At this point you can delete the `src/example` directory and you will get a blank page ! (and a few errors you will have to fix 😔)
+At this point you can delete the `src/example` directory and you will get a blank page ! (and a few errors you will have to fix 😔 in `src/index.tsx`, `src/reducer.ts` and `src/routes.tsx`)

 ## Packages used